viKuo/data-structures-linked-list-challenge/README.md

 # Linked Lists

 [Linked Lists](http://en.wikipedia.org/wiki/Linked_list) are one approach to producing a _dynamically_ sized collection of elements.
+Array Lists accomplish this as well, but they do it differently.

 In a Linked List, a collection of elements is represented as a chain of **Nodes**.

 The most basic Node has two things: